Introduction: Why This Painting Matters to This Day

 The Woman Behind the Scandal: Virginie Amélie Avegno Gautreau

 Madame Gautreau was not that faithful muse classic.
-A born-in-Louisiana socialite now married to a Parisian banker primarily known in elite circles for her exotic beauty, eccentric style, and rumored amorous affairs, it was also lavender-powdered skin, dashing outfits, and mysterious charm that made her the subject of admiration and gossip.
+She was a born-in-Louisiana socialite now married to a Parisian banker.
+She was primarily known in elite circles for her exotic beauty, eccentric style, and rumored amorous affairs.
+Her lavender-powdered skin added to her allure.
+Her dashing outfits and mysterious charm made her the topic of admiration and gossip.

-Impressed by her enigmatic beauties, Sargent sought to get his brush around her, not under commission but out of artistic temptation.
+Sargent was impressed by her enigmatic beauties.
+He sought to get his brush around her, not under commission but out of artistic temptation.
 He found within her the very modern symbol of femininity-a tension between elegance and audacity that he sought to catch.
 Thus conjured was a portrait like no other-composed, provocative, and completely bold.

 Portrait of Madame X by John Singer Sargent